 Aptoide TV is an alternative Android app store that has a ton of different apps to choose from.

-Even if you mostly use the Google Play Store, Aptoide gives you access to a bunch of different apps that Google may not like.
-For example, if Google and Amazon are fighting (like they normally are), you might only be able to find some Amazon apps on Aptoide.
+Even if you mostly use the Google Play Store, Aptoide gives you access to other apps that Google may not list.
+For example, if Google and Amazon are fighting (like they normally are), you might only be able to find some Amazon apps on Google, but they will all be on Aptoide.

 Either way, it gives you more options to choose from.
 Options are good, right?